Attitude Coverage

 12.00 deg 140.00 deg

-The Attitude Sphere is a visual aid that you can add to the 3D Graphics and 3D Attitude Graphics windows.
-When combined with vector displays, the Attitude Sphere makes a powerful tool for displaying the object's attitude and for tracking attitude changes over time.
+An attitude sphere is a visual aid that you can add to the 3D Graphics and 3D Attitude Graphics windows.
+When combined with vector displays, the attitude sphere makes a powerful tool for displaying the object's attitude and for tracking attitude changes over time.
 You need to orient the attitude sphere so that zero (0) degrees longitude matches the ship's direction of travel.
-This can help later on when orienting the sensor when tracking the GPS satellites.
+This can help later on when orienting the sensor to track the GPS satellites.

-1. Browse to the 3D Graphics - Attitude Sphere page.
+1. Select the 3D Graphics - Attitude Sphere page.

-5. Select Body () in the Axis For: Test_Ship list.
+5. Select Body () in the Axes For: Test_Ship list when the Select Reference Axes dialog box opens.

 7. Click Apply.